scnerd/Wikiparse/README.md

 Wikipedia as a broad, open-source, and up-to-date corpus.

-For complete documentation, see: http://wikiparse.readthedocs.org/ For the paper behind this project, see report/Report.pdf (coming soon)
+For complete documentation, see: http://wikiparse.readthedocs.org/

+For the paper behind this project, see report/Report.pdf (coming soon)

+= Dependencies =

+* Python 3

+    - unidecode
+    - py4j
+    - beautifulsoup4

+* Java

+= Installation =

+A standard Python setup script is included.
+This should fully install the module using "python3 setup.py install".